MicrosoftDocs/ATADocs/ATADocs/entity-profiles.md

 ## View lateral movement paths

-By clicking the **Lateral movement paths** tab you can view a fully dynamic and clickable map that provides you with a visual representation of the lateral movement paths to and from this user that can be used to infiltrate your network.
+By selecting the **Lateral movement paths** tab you can view a fully dynamic and clickable map that provides you with a visual representation of the lateral movement paths to and from this user that can be used to infiltrate your network.

 The map provides you with a list of how many hops between computers or users an attacker would have to and from this user to compromise a sensitive account, and if the user themselves has a sensitive account, you can see how many resources and accounts are directly connected.
 For more information, see [Lateral movement paths](use-case-lateral-movement-path.md).